 How to share an Action

-On the Action entity page, click on the Info icon on the top right to open up Action Information.
+- On the Action entity page, click on the Info icon on the top right to open up Action Information.

 Note on "All Contexts" sharing: